 Noted for his versatility and dynamic performances, Ignatius Wang (b.
-1990) is regarded as one of the rising conducting talents from Singapore.
-He is the Founder and Music Director of the Lion City Brass Band, Director of Music and Chief Instructor of the Singapore Armed Forces (SAF) Band, Associate Conductor of the Musicians' Initiative (formerly The Young Musicians' Foundation Orchestra) and Assistant Conductor of the Temasek Polytechnic Band.
+1990) is regarded as one of Singapore's rising conducting talents.
+He is the Founder and Music Director of the Lion City Brass Band, Director of Music and Chief Instructor of the Singapore Armed Forces (SAF) Band, Associate Conductor of the Musicians' Initiative (formerly The Young Musicians' Foundation Orchestra) and the Temasek Polytechnic Band.

-Having joined the SAF Central Band in 2011, Ignatius served as Associate Principal Euphonium and was later awarded the SAF Scholarship to the Royal Marines School of Music in Portsmouth, United Kingdom.
+Having joined the SAF Central Band in 2011, Ignatius served as Associate Principal Euphonium and was later awarded an SAF scholarship to the Royal Marines School of Music in Portsmouth, United Kingdom.
 During this time, he studied with several distinguished professors including Dr. Elizabeth Le Grove, Paul Patterson and Malcolm Binney.

 A recipient of the Distinguished Star, the Bandmasters’ Course Conducting Prize and the Baldwin’s Award for Best Conductor, Ignatius emerged top of his class and was the first international student to attain Director of Music qualification from Her Majesty's Royal Marines Band Service.
 In 2015, he was awarded the Fellowship of the Royal Schools of Music (Music Direction).